shaik1002/biggitlabbomb/doc/api/runners.md

 PUT /runners/:id
 ```

-Prerequisites:

-- For `instance_type`, you must be an administrator of the GitLab instance.
-- For `group_type`, you must have the Owner role for the target namespace.
-- For `project_type`, you must have at least the Maintainer role for the target project.
-- An access token with the `manage_runner` scope and the appropriate role.

 | Attribute          | Type    | Required | Description                                                                                     |
 |--------------------|---------|----------|-------------------------------------------------------------------------------------------------|
 | `id`               | integer | yes      | The ID of a runner                                                                              |